alex/what-happens-when/README.rst

 * The browser now has the following information contained in the URL (Uniform Resource Locator):

+    - ``Protocol``  "https"
+        Use 'Hyper Text Transfer Protocol Secure'

+    - OR

     - ``Protocol``  "http"
         Use 'Hyper Text Transfer Protocol'

+    - AND

     - ``Resource``  "/"
         Retrieve main (index) page